RespiradorHacker/Projeto-EAR-Celso/README.md

 This is an OPEN HARDWARE - OPEN SOURCE PROJECT.
-The target is to run an entire ventilation system using an automotive car battery and an O2 can The initial project leader is Celso Ken Mori Monteiro, automotive designer with +30 yrs experience on automotive embedded systems as OEM designer for customers as GM, Ford, VW, Fiat, Mercedes Benz, Scania, Navistar, Marcopolo, Agco
+The target is to run an entire ventilation system using an automotive car battery and an O2 can The initial project leader is Celso Ken Mori Monteiro, automotive designer with +30 yrs experience on automotive embedded systems as OEM designer for customers as GM, Ford, VW, Fiat, Mercedes Benz, Scania, Navistar, Marcopolo, Agco...

 The technology for first PCBs was downsized due to components availability in emerging countries so distributed production could be achieved even in small brazilian towns.
 The electronic parts are:
 - PTH components